OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Access Control

-- Summarize the two most important step within access control
+- Make the correct decision on performing an operation based on a security policy and a request of that operation
-- Differentiate between authorization and authentication within access control
+- Implement a reference monitor correctly
-- Given a list of scenario, be able to distinguish if they are discretionary or mandatory access control
+- Given an access priority for an operating system, decide whether to use discretionary or mandatory access control

 ## Cryptography